Ezra Klein: Career

-Klein worked on Howard Dean's primary campaign in Vermont in 2003 and interned for the Washington Monthly in Washington, D.C., in 2004.
+Klein worked on Howard Dean's 2004 presidential primary campaign in Vermont in 2003, and interned for the Washington Monthly in Washington, D.C., in 2004.
 "The media is as effective and important an agent for change as the legislative bodies, and I think it's where I'm happiest and most effective," Klein said.
 In 2003, he and Markos Moulitsas were two of the earliest bloggers to report from a political convention, that of the California State Democratic Party.
 In 2006, Klein was one of several writers pseudonymously flamed by The New Republic writer Lee Siegel (posting as a sock puppet called sprezzatura).

 On December 10, 2007, Klein moved his blog full-time to The American Prospect.

-Klein's prolific blogging caught the attention of Steve Pearlstein, The Washington Post's veteran business columnist.
+Klein's prolific blogging caught the attention of Steven Pearlstein, The Washington Post's veteran business columnist.
 "I was blown away by how good he was—how much the kid wrote—on so many subjects," Pearlstein said.
 Pearlstein sent samples of Klein's work to managing editor Raju Narisetti.
 A few weeks after he heard from Pearlstein, Washington Post foreign correspondent John Pomfret asked Klein to have lunch with him and financial editor Sandy Sugawara.
 Narisetti hired Klein to be the Post's first pure blogger on politics and economics.
 On May 18, 2009, he began writing at the newspaper.

 In May 2011, when Bloomberg View launched, Klein became a columnist there in addition to his work at The Washington Post and MSNBC.

 Klein announced he would be leaving The Washington Post in January 2014, with the intent to start a new media venture with several other veteran journalists.
 The new media venture was later identified as the politics site Vox.
 Klein had previously "proposed the creation of an independent, explanatory journalism website—with more than three dozen staffers" and an annual budget of more than US$10 million to remain at The Washington Post.
 During negotiations, Post publisher Katharine Weymouth and new owner Jeff Bezos did not make a counteroffer.